MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/ra-overview.md

 # Overview of Dynamics 365 Remote Assist

-With heads-up, hands-free video calling on Microsoft HoloLens, technicians can collaborate with remote experts on a PC or mobile device to troubleshoot issues in context.
+With heads-up, hands-free video calling on Microsoft HoloLens, technicians can collaborate with remote collaborators on a PC or mobile device to troubleshoot issues in context.

 ![Simulated real-life photo of a field technician wearing a HoloLens and communicating with a remote expert.](media/RA_official_photo.png)